timkpaine/bigbrother/README.md

 # prints: method: setitem, args: (1, 'x'), kwargs: {}
 ```

-`bigbrother` can also recursively embed itself recursively in your object by passing in argument `deepstate=True`.
+`bigbrother` can also embed itself recursively in your object by passing in argument `deepstate=True`.

 ## Supported types